 Having suitably acquired and tested all 20 answers we went back into the event hall to pick up our event packs, which in our case contained a couple of nice geocoins, a few random bits and bobs, and another couple of massive knock-off French Army ammo cans.
 These were sufficiently large that they had to go straight into the back of the car, which was thankfully only about 100 yards away.

 It was more or less lunchtime by this point, so we queued up at the chip van, hoping to get some impressive chips freshly cooked.
 I ordered three large ones, thinking that the price would mean enough to be reasonably filling.
 As he was serving them out the guy stopped after doing four bags and said (in French, but I got the gist) that this was my first two “large” chips and I’d have to wait a bit for the third while they cooked up some more potatoes.
 “What ?”, said I, “Un grand frites est deux bags, is it?”
 “Oui monsieur, le pape est-il catholique?” (or words to that effect).
 Hmmm !
-“OK, deux gros sacs de frites suffiront, je pense”
+“OK, deux grand sacs de frites suffiront, je pense”